jodyheavener/pm2-ws/README.md

 Default: unset (enabled)

+### `PROCESS_PING_INTERVAL`

+Milliseconds between each Process Ping (a websocket event that transmits the status of processes).
+Set to `0` to disable entirely, even when `Commands.StartProcessPings` is called.

+Default: 5000

 ## Sending commands

 Once open, the socket can receive commands to execute PM2 functions.
 They need to be delivered in a JSON-stringified object with the command specified under the `command` key and remaining properties as arguments.